Vu1pes2/wxgcc/trunk/README.txt

     libwxbase2.8-0 libwxgtk2.8-0 python-wxglade

-  The other Linux Desktop can install these packages with its own package managment tool, such as rpm, emerge and so on.
+  The other Linux Desktop can install these packages with its own package managment tool, such as yum, emerge and so on.

   GCC may have been installed as default for most of Linux Desktop.